9.02.2 How to Create a Course

 You can manually add TAs or co-instructors to the course.
 If your TA is already listed in Canvas, you do not need re-add them here.
 TA’s will be added once they have clicked through an assignment in Canvas.

 To add a Teaching Assistant manually, fill in the emails separated by commas, enters, or semi-colons in the field, then click Add.
 Test will confirm if the email(s) are valid and if the user already exists in your course.
 Your teaching assistants will receive an email with an activation link.

 You can assign your TA to a specific section of the course.
 You can always add additional TAs, change their assigned section, or remove them.

 5. Adding Students to your Course

 Your students will automatically be added to The LabArchives Course Manager once they have clicked through an assignment in Canvas.

 After your students have been added, you can change their assigned section.

 Once you are done adding information to your course, click Save Course and Exit.

 Create or Access other Courses

-If you would like to create another course, you can click on “+Add New Course” at the top right-hand corner.
-To access another course click on the name of the current course and a drop-down menu will appear with other courses.
+If you would like to create another course, you can click +Add New Course in the top-right corner.
+To access another course, click the course name and a drop-down menu will appear with other courses.